-As noted in the following analysis/conclusions and as shown in Table 2, there was a decrease in the number of consultations provided by me in the reporting period, which, in my view, demonstrates the impact of and results from the past and ongoing education being provided.
+Table 2 shows a decrease in the number of seminars and private consultations provided by me in the reporting period.
+In my opinion, the decrease in numbers in Table 2 demonstrates the ongoing positive impact of the past and present education provided by the University and the usefulness of the University's online training.